American Indian languages

 Also known as: Splinter-Foot Girl, Splinter-Foot Woman, Splinter-Foot, Splinterfoot, Foot-Stuck-Child, Tenderfoot Woman, Sore Foot Woman

-her escape from aggressive suitors (a buffalo monster, powerful rock, or both), and her eventual transformation of
+a male hunter, her escape from aggressive suitors (a buffalo monster, powerful rock, or both), and her

 Splinter Foot Girl Stories